sclorg/mongodb-container/README.md

 	```

 **Notice: By omitting the `VERSION` parameter, the build/test action will be performed
 on all provided versions of MongoDB.
-Since we are now providing only version `2.4`,
+Since we are currently providing only version `2.4`,
 you can omit this parameter.**

 Environment variables
 ---------------------------------

-The image recognizes following environment variables that you can set during
+The image recognizes the following environment variables that you can set during
-initialization, by passing `-e VAR=VALUE` to the Docker run command.
+initialization by passing `-e VAR=VALUE` to the Docker run command.

 |    Variable name          |    Description                              |
 | :------------------------ | -----------------------------------------   |